jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 The button to toggle the portal on and off illustrates the issue of overflow and why the portal is helpful in this case.
 When the portal is enabled React is directed to render my `<ContextMenu>` outside of the `<Window>`.
 Specifically, it is told to render it into the body of the HTML document at `<div id="context-menu"></div>`.
 This allows it to appear as a global UI element while still remaining logically nested within the component hierarchy.

-Checkout what the `ContextMenu` is returning and you'll see a call to `createPortal` where the argument `menu` is the markup, and `portalEl` is the `#context-menu` DOM element (the ternary exists so I can toggle it on and off in the demo):
+Check out what the `ContextMenu` is returning and you'll see a call to `createPortal` where the argument `menu` is the markup, and `portalEl` is the `#context-menu` DOM element (the ternary exists so I can toggle it on and off in the demo):

 ```
 return portalEl ?
 ReactDOM.createPortal(menu, portalEl) : menu;